kilgaloon/leprechaun/README.md

 As you see, first step is using syntax `}>` at the end, which tells that this command output will be passed to next command input, you can chain like this how much you want.

+## Step Failure

+Since steps are executed linear workers doesn't care if some of the commands fail, they continue with execution, but you get notifications if you did setup those configurations.
+If you want that workers stop execution of next steps if some command failes you can specifify it with `!` like in example:

+	name: job1 // name of recipe
+	definition: schedule
+	schedule:
+		min: 0 // every min
+		hour: 0 // every hour
+		day: 0 // every day
+	steps: // steps are done from first to last
+		- ! echo "Pipe this to next step" }>
+		- cat > piped.txt

+If first step fails, recipe will fail and all other steps wont be executed

 ## Remote step execution

 Steps can be handled by your local machine using regular syntax, if there is any need that you want specific step to be